 4. No sub-lending:

-This is a huge no-no. Don't sub-lend the item, at least not without the lender's permission.
+This is a huge no-no. Don't sub-lend the item, at least not without the lender's permission and knowledge.

-Try not to borrow consumables like flour, sugar, potatoes....you get the drift.
-If you do have to borrow, return when you get your supplies.
-If returning a cup of milk seems awkward, share the dish you made.
-In any case, be ready to return the favor and not get irritated if the neighbor rings the bell next!
+Try not to borrow consumables like flour, sugar, potatoes....you get the drift, too frequently.
+If you do have to borrow occasionally, return when you get your supplies.
+Returning a cup of milk might seem awkward, so take the opportunity to share what you have in excess.

 6. Be ready to lend: